shrunguuu/Machine-learning/README.md

 # Machine Learning -(Course Notes & Projects)

 ## Overview
 Welcome to my repository for the **Machine Learning** course by Andrew Ng and also my extra learnings.
-This repository contains detailed notes, weekly projects, and implementations of key concepts covered in the course.
+This repository contains detailed notes, personal projects, and implementations of key concepts covered in the course.

 ## Course Details
 - **Instructor:** Andrew Ng